acend/helm-basics-training/content/labs/04.2/_index.en.md

 {{% notice tip %}}

-Make your the `url` contains the correct Service Name.
-The Service Name is build based on the chartname `{{ include "mychart.fullname" . }}-mysql` (see template for the Service aboce)
+Make sure the `url` contains the correct Service Name.
+The Service Name is build based on the chartname `{{ include "mychart.fullname" . }}-mysql` (see template for the Service above)

 {{% /notice %}}